-Isn’t the Russian accent one of the best of the world?
-Just like many other things Russian, the accent of Russians is something people either love or hate.
+Isn’t the Russian accent one of the coolest of the world?
+Just like many other things Russian, the Russian accent is something people either love or hate.
 That’s why in this article we’re going to dive into the world of the Russian accent.
 You’ll learn in this page:

 - 10 tips how to speak English with a Russian accent

 - 10 tips how to improve your Russian accent if you’re learning Russian

 So, without further ado – let’s find out how you too can speak English – or Russian – like a native Russian speaker.

 In the above video I explain how I learned to speak Russian.

 Russian accent: 10 tips how to speak English with a Russian accent

 #1 forget about the articles

 The first thing you may have noticed when you hear a Russian speaker speak English is that they often skip articles.
 So they might forget to use ‘the’ and ‘a’ whenever its appropriate.
 This can cause funny sentences such as ‘I already put pizza in oven 5 minutes ago’ and ‘I didn’t see car’.
 Even Russians who speak English well can often be found making this mistake.

 The reason for that is because there are no vowels in Russian.
 So the entire concept is a weird thing for Russian speakers.
 This is one of the easiest things to do if you want to make a Russian accent while you’re speaking English.

 #2 Roll your ‘r’

 The Russian ‘r’ is a short sound that may not be as noticeable as in some other languages such as Spanish or other Latin languages.
 However, it’s still very present, and using it will make your speech sound even more Russian.

 The correct way to roll the Russian ‘r’ is to slightly flick your tongue against the root of your mouth.
 Try saying ‘Refrigerator’ 10 times while practicing.